Axway/streams-open-docs/content/en/docs/relnotes/20210127_streams_relnotes.md

 ## Removed features
 <!-- Add features that are removed here -->

 To stay current and align our offerings with customer demand and best practices, Axway might discontinue support for some capabilities.
-As part of this review, no capabilities have been removed.
+No capabilities have been removed in this version.

 ## Fixed issues